You probably have a few questions.

 What emergency services are available to residents?

 Each apartment is equipped with an emergency call system, which provides 24-hour emergency response to residents’ calls.
-Residential Living, Personal Care, or Health Care Center team members respond to the calls.
+Residential Living or Personal Care team members respond to the calls.
 Campus Security is on call 24 hours a day, 7 days a week.

 How does the dining program work?